AIS Performance Research - Frequently asked questions

 Q. Can I get access to this AIS research?

 Conversely, research that is not designed to give our athletes an edge is released into public domain immediately following its completion.
-To access these its best to browse the NSIC Catalogue.
-The National Sport Information Centre may also be able, for a fee, to supply copies of research documents or direct you to other literature.
+To access these its best to browse the Catalogue of Australian Sport Sector Library Collections.
+The Clearinghouse for Sport may also be able, for a fee, to supply copies of research documents or direct you to other literature.

 Q. Can I participate in an AIS study as an athlete, coach, scientist?